 Digital Menus, for hotels and restaurants, should give the guest immediate access via a QR code to put the ordering experience in their hands.

-Dinners typically do not want to go through the process of downloading an app simply for the convenience of table ordering.
+Dinners do not want to go through the process of downloading an app simply for the convenience of table ordering.
 Same for hotel guests, they may only be around for a few days so they just want quick access to the menu and services.
-Here is where the QR code comes in, directing guests to the menu’s webpage via their phone.
-No downloads, no sign-ins, just the gorgeous menu on your guests’ phone!
+The QR Code opens the menu directly putting the power to order and order again in the hands of guests.

 Order error is reduced.
 The Orderlina digital menu allows guests to order from your menu or ‘like’ their favorite dishes.
 As guests ‘like’ their chosen dishes they can show this to the server, this works regardless of languages spoken as the menu is multi-lingual.
 If ordering is enabled on the mobile menu guests clearly see what they are getting before the dish arrives.
 Ordering is in the control of the guest which is great in tourist areas who do not have to worry about requests being lost in translation.

 Text-based menus always leave the guest wondering what the dish actually looks like.
 With a picture-based menu, less explanation is needed as dinners see what their item looks like.
 Foodie dinners already check Instagram prior to visiting a venue.
 A picture-based menu ups the game with ingredient explanations and dietary specifications that are always updated.
 By simply adding a QR code to an existing menu guests can now have a way to interact with the menu and find what best fits their taste, serving size and dietary needs.
 Guests require less explanation from staff and order error is greatly reduced.

 Suggested tours and services are being promoted to your guests directly to their phone by outside tour guides, here are how you can promote yours.